sandeeppnz/2020_AzureMessagingArchitecture/README.md

 - Server-logging
 - Larger than 80 GB queues
 - No need of ordering
+- RBAC authorisation on storage accounts

-Storage Accounts: BlobStorage and General Purpose.
+- Geo-availability but not geo-disaster recovery Storage Accounts: BlobStorage and General Purpose.
 Permission are set using keys